ddasker/mysql-enterprise/install-ee/install-ee.md

 11. After the value  **# User specific environment and startup programs**.
 Add the following line:
     ```
     <copy>PATH=$PATH:/mysql/mysql-latest/bin:$HOME/.local/bin:$HOME/bin</copy>
     ```

-12. Save the changes, log out and log in again from the ssh for the changes to take effect on the user profile.
-Or you can source the .bash_profile file to update your environment
+12. Save teh changes, log out and log in again via ssh for the changes to take effect on the user profile.
+Or you can source the .bash_profile file to update your environment.
     ```
    <copy>source /home/opc/.bash&#95;profile</copy>
     ```